|

 Online Pharmacy

-Check with the Better Business Bureau or local attorneys generals'
+Check with the Better Business Bureau or local

-product or the product's marketer
+complaints about the product or the product's marketer

 Contact the FDA office closest to you.
-Look for the number and address
+Look for the

-fake online pharmacies on the FDA Website.
+Government, Health and Human Services, or go to the link fake online pharmacies on the FDA Website.
 FDA can tell you whether

 the agency has taken action against the product or its marketer

-Report unsafe or suspicious sites to FDA by going to
+Report unsafe or suspicious sites to FDA by going to this

-FDA link and clicking on 'Report problem Web
+FDA link and clicking on 'Report problem Web sites'

 Another way to check on a Web site is to look for the National